tshiven/Caching-Random-Variate/doc/source/overview.rst

    However, it does not guarantee exact samples.

-The exact and automated algorithms in librvg generally operate more slowly than the approximate algorithms from the above libraries.
+The exact and automated algorithms in librvg generally operate more slowly than more specialized, approximate algorithms from the above libraries.
 This library is most suitable for situations where rigorous guarantees are needed on the exact output distribution and runtime characteristics of the generator.
 It is also suitable when the entropy (or amount of randomness) consumed by the algorithm is an important resource to be minimized; see :ref:`overview:Optimality`.

 Guarantees
 ----------

-The algorithms in librvg guarantee exact coherence the specified CDF (or SF) interpreted as a floating-point function.
+The algorithms in librvg cohere with the specified CDF (or SF) interpreted as a floating-point function.
 In particular, given a numerical implementation
 :math:`\texttt{cdf}: \mathbb{F} \to \mathbb{F} \cap [0,1]` of a CDF that